KBET (AM)

-KBET (790 kHz "103.1FM & 790AM The Hu$tle") is a commercial AM radio station licensed to Winchester, Nevada, and broadcasting to the Las Vegas Valley.
-It airs an urban contemporary format.
-It is owned by Silver State Broadcasting LLC, is operated by Autopilot FM and has studios in the unincorporated Clark County community of Enterprise..
+KBET (790 AM, "103.1FM & 790AM The Hu$tle") is a commercial radio station licensed to Winchester, Nevada, United States, and broadcasting to the Las Vegas Valley.
+It features an urban contemporary format.
+It is currently owned by AutoPilotFM LLC, and has studios in the unincorporated Clark County community of Enterprise.

-KBET broadcasts with 1,000 watts by day, reducing power to 300 watts at night to avoid interfering with other stations on 790 AM.
-The transmitter is off Telephone Pole Road in Whitney, Nevada.
+KBET's transmitter is off Telephone Pole Road in Whitney, Nevada.
 KBET is also heard on FM translator 103.1 MHz K276GX in Las Vegas.